matrix-org/matrix-spec/content/server-server-api.md

 [RFC7235](https://datatracker.ietf.org/doc/html/rfc7235#section-2.1).
 In
 summary, the header begins with authorization scheme `X-Matrix`, followed by one or more spaces, followed by a comma-separated list of parameters written as name=value pairs.
-The names are case insensitive.
+The names are case insensitive and order does not matter.
 The values must be enclosed in quotes if they contain characters that are not allowed in `token`s, as defined in [RFC7230](https://datatracker.ietf.org/doc/html/rfc7230#section-3.2.6); if a value is a valid `token`, it may or may not be enclosed in quotes.
 Quoted values may include backslash-escaped characters.
 When parsing the header, the recipient must unescape the characters.
 That is, a backslash-character pair is replaced by the character following the backslash.

 For compatibility with older servers, the sender should
 - only include one space after `X-Matrix`,